davidpdrsn/vim-leaderboard/README.markdown

 Once this is done you can run your leader commands as usual.

+Currently you can only add mappings with `noremap` but the rest will soon be added.

 Getting the data
 ----------------

-When you quit Vim the history of the session will be saved it a file at `~/.leaderboard_hist`.
+When you quit Vim the history of the session will be saved (or appended) it a file at `~/.leaderboard_hist`.
 This is a CSV file with the following format:

 ```csv
 name,key,command,datetime